-The move to proprietary software accelerated Richard did not have power over people: He could not force companies to provide source code of applications But he eventually realized he had power to help people: "I asked myself: what could I, an operating-system developer, do to improve the situation?
-It wasn't until I examined the question for a while that I realized that an operating-system developer was exactly what was needed to solve the problem."
-Richard decided he would write an entire operating system: He called it GNU (a recursive pun for "GNU is not UNIX") Make all of it non-proprietary, provide everyone with source code He was willing to dedicate his entire life to this (focus) Example: Bob Geldof Bob Geldof enjoyed success with The Boomtown Rats But by 1984, they were no longer popular In late 1984, Bob Geldof saw a news report about famine: "What could I do?
-I could send some money. [] But that didn't seem enough. [] What else could I do?
+Example: Richard Stallman Example: Richard Stallman (cont') The move to proprietary software accelerated In the first few decades of computers, hardware was sold, but: - Software was often distributed free of charge Richard did not have power over people: - In both binary (ready-to-run) and source code (recipe) formats - He could not force companies to provide source code of applications Some users modified source code to fix bugs or add new But he eventually realized he had power to help people: capabilities - "I asked myself: what could I, an operating-system developer, do to improve the situation?
+It wasn't until I examined the guestion for a while One day, Richard Stallman: that I realized that an operating-system developer was exactly what was - Found a bug in some software to control a printer needed to solve the problem." - He asked for the source code so he could fix the bug - The manufacturer refused to give him the source code Richard decided he would write an entire operating system: - He called it GNU (a recursive pun for "GNU is not UNIX") Richard thought this was unacceptable and, in fact, immoral: - Make all of it non-proprietary, provide everyone with source code - Soon, he started noticing other similar cases of users being denied - He was willing to dedicate his entire life to this (focus) what he felt was a legitimate right to access source code Two Kinds of Power Two Kinds of Power 17 18 Example: Richard Stallman (cont') Example: Bob Geldof Richard publicly asked others to join him: Bob Geldof enjoyed success with The Boomtown Rats - His request was initially met with optimism but disbelief - But by 1984, they were no longer popular - "The community reaction was pretty much uniform.
+People said, 'Oh, In late 1984, Bob Geldof saw a news report about famine: that's a great idea.
+Show us your code.
+Show us it can be done.'" - Rich Morin "What could I do?
+I could send some money. [...]
+But that didn't seem enough. [...]
+What else could I do?
 I was only a pop singer.
-And by now not a very successful pop singer. [] All I could do was make records that no one bought."
-He decided to make a record and donate the profits to charity: The record would not sell well if it was recorded by The Boomtown Rats So he asked other, more popular singers, to join him He was surprised that so many agreed so readily Chapter 13 ("Driven to Tears") of his autobiography discusses how many others also agreed to give time, forego profits and incurred great personal expense to help with this charity work
+And by now 18 months later he released the first piece of software: not a very successful pop singer. [...]
+All I could do was make records that no one bought." - This was GNU Emacs (a powerful text editor): - People could see he was dedicated, and acting altruistically He decided to make a record and donate the profits to charity: - Offers to help him increased greatly - The record would not sell well if it was recorded by The Boomtown Rats - So he asked other, more popular singers, to join him - He was surprised that so many agreed so readily - Chapter 13 ("Driven to Tears") of his autobiography discusses how many others also agreed to give time, forego profits and incurred great personal expense to help with this charity work Two Kinds of Power 19 20 Two Kinds of Power